asteere/ad-nimbus/LoadTests/JMeter/README.md

 cdad
 awsgetipaddresses

+# Start a 3 instance cluster with JMeter
+# Mac:
+awscreatestack

+# Get the public ip addresses from the cluster that was started.
+The IP addresses appear to be listed in the order
+# they were created.
+# TODO: Figure out how to tag the instances in the cluster
+awsopenssh

 # For each instance you want to run JMeter
 # The scps are only required if the image doesn't have the latest versions
 scp "$adNimbusDir/registrySaves/$imageTag.tar.gz core@<publicIpAddress>:/home/core